phol/docs/content/en/docs/guide/comments.md

 Wish to empower users to comment on your pages?

-Academic supports the following comment providers:
+Wowchemy supports the following comment providers:

 - [Disqus](https://disqus.com)
   - widely adopted but not particularly minimal and may contain adverts